Professional Tone in Business Writing [A Guide for 2021]

 What is tone?

 Merriam-Webster defines tone as the style or manner of expression in writing.
 Tone conveys the attitude associated with the content.
 Just as a person speaking can modify the meaning of words through inflection and nonverbal cues, writing can convey different meanings based on the way words are chosen and combined.

 What is a professional tone in business writing?

 Business writing must have the proper tone to ensure it is effective.
 If the tone leaves the content unclear, confusing or, worst case, offensive, the reader won’t be able to properly absorb or react to the text.

 As business advances more and more into the digital world, writing in the form of email and instant messaging is taking over from in-person meetings and phone calls.
-The increase in text communication highlights the importance of proper knowledge and use of tone.
+The increase in text communication highlights the importance of proper knowledge and the use of tone.
 The following concepts are taught in more depth in all of our online business writing courses.

 In order to employ the proper tone in a document, you need to assess a few defining factors.
 Here are some of elements that define the type of tone your writing takes.